Pet Insurance Waiting Period

 Wellness and preventive care

 You can buy extra coverage that pays for everyday vet care like vaccines and teeth cleanings alongside your main pet insurance plan.
-These add-ons often start working immediately, so you can get reimbursed as soon as your coverage begins.
+These add-ons often start working immediately, so you can get reimbursement as soon as your coverage begins.

 Is There Pet Insurance With No Waiting Period?